elizabethdaly/pands-project/README.md

 ### Linear regression in Seaborn <a name="linregSB"></a>

 Looking at the scatter matrix, it's clear that some of the subplots show linear trends, _i.e._ the y data seems to depend linearly on the x data in some way.
 It's a stronger trend in some plots, for example, in row 3 column 4 of the scatter matrix with PetalLength (on y) vs PetalWidth (on x), and in row 4 column 4 with PetalWidth (on y) vs PetalLength (on x).
-So, I chose to examine the linear trend for these variables more closely using the **Seaborn** lmplot function.
+So, I chose to examine the linear trend for these variables more closely using the **Seaborn lmplot** function.
 This generates a visualization of the linear fit by fitting the data to a line and plotting the resulting straight line with a shaded region which represents the 95% confidence level for the fit.
-I decided to fit all of the data to a single line (I did not use the hue="Name" parameter in lmplot to seperate the three species) because I think the result is visually much nicer, see below.
-Some lmplot options used here include:
+I decided to fit all of the data to a single line (I did not use the hue="Name" parameter in lmplot to seperate the three species) because I think the result is visually much nicer; see below where I include the same figute but with seperate linear fits for each species.
+Note how the shaded region around each of the lines (95% confidence level) is fatter, indicating a less good fit.
+Some **lmplot** options used here include:
 * x="PetalWidth", y="PetalLength" to set the date to plot/fit.
 * truncate=True to stop the line at limits of data rather than x axis limits.
-* height=5, a sizing parameter for the plot used with aspect ratio (=1 by default).
+* height=5, a sizing parameter for the plot used with the aspect ratio (=1 by default).

 ![Seaborn lmplot Petal wid v len](PetalWvL_Seaborn.jpeg)